rcha0s/codeworks/README.md

 # codeworks
-Dumping my coding practice and good solutions to problems here
+Dumping some of my coding practice and good solutions to problems here